twolfson/esformatter-phonetic/README.md

 Esformatter plugin that renames variables and functions to pronounceable names

+**Progress on this project has paused.
+I thought it was a simple problem but there are some tricky parts.
+For the time being, please use `beautify-with-words`.**

+Problems:

+- Don't rename undeclared variables (e.g. `console`)
+- Don't rename variables inside of a `with` (unable to predict undeclared/not)
+- Determine whether variable has been declared (e.g. analyze hoisting)

 ## Getting Started
 Install the module with: `npm install esformatter-phonetic`